 A Freely Associated State (FAS) is an independent nation that has signed a comprehensive agreement with the United States called a Compact of Free Association (COFA) that governs diplomatic, economic, and military relations with the United States.

-There are currently three FAS: the Republic the Marshall Islands (RMI), Palau and the Federated States of Micronesia.
+There are currently three FAS: the Republic of the Marshall Islands (RMI), Palau and the Federated States of Micronesia.

 Under the Compacts, the FAS are sovereign nations that conduct their own foreign policy.
 Their citizens are not U.S. citizens.
 The nations receive very limited financial aid from the U.S. and its citizens do not qualify for public benefits such as Medicaid, Medicare or Social Security.

-The United States is obligated to defend the Freely Associated States militarily and may overrule FAS government policies that it considers inconsistent with its defense the FAS, including denying access to the FAS by third countries.
+The United States is obligated to defend the Freely Associated States militarily and may overrule FAS government policies that it considers inconsistent with its defense of the FAS, including denying access to the FAS by third countries.
 Under these terms, the U.S. exercises a great deal of control over the waterways of the FAS nations.

-The United States may establish military bases in the FAS, and the Marshall Islands is home to a premier U.S. military facility, the Ronald Reagan Ballistic Missile Defense Test Site, which is located on Kwajalein atoll.
+The United States may establish military bases in the FAS, and the Republic of the Marshall Islands is home to a premier U.S. military facility, the Ronald Reagan Ballistic Missile Defense Test Site, which is located on Kwajalein atoll.
 The U.S. has complete control over the Kwajalein Missile Range, where it regularly conducts intercontinental ballistic missile (ICBM) testing and space surveillance activities.

 The COFA agreements between the U.S. and the Freely Associated States are not permanent, and current COFA agreement expire starting in 2023.
 The current compact between the U.S. and RMI extends U.S. base rights at Kwajalein Atoll through 2066 with an option to continue the arrangement for an additional 20 years.
 Other aspects of the agreements, including financial support, must be renegotiated.

 A Free Associated State cannot unilaterally set the terms of the agreement or make them permanent.
 Like all international agreements, either nation can unilaterally terminate the association.

 As a Free Associated State, Puerto Rico would have to negotiate the terms of its relationship with the U.S. without the benefit of a Resident Commissioner or any other representation within Congress.